Please note: There is currently no red flowing lava anywhere in the National Park or on the Island itself.

-Kilauea Volcano is by far one of the most amazing and dramatic visitor destinations in the world and the only active volcano currently erupting in Hawai’i.
-This very popular adventure begins early in the morning and includes continental breakfast and stops at Pu’uhonua O’Honaunau (Place of Refuge), Punalu’u (Black Sand Beach), and Ka’u Coffee Mill for a coffee tasting.
+Kilauea Volcano is by far one of the most amazing and dramatic visitor destinations in the world and the only active volcano in Hawai’i.
+This very popular adventure begins early in the morning with stops at Pu’uhonua O’Honaunau (Place of Refuge), Punalu’u (Black Sand Beach), and Ka’u Coffee Mill for a coffee tasting.
 The rest of the day is spent exploring the hidden treasures of Kilauea Volcano at Hawai’i Volcanoes National Park in the comfort of our full-sized, air-conditioned SUV and on foot and with your very own certified interpretive guide.
 A picnic style lunch is served in the park, during the adventure.
 This is one of the island’s most popular volcano tours and should not be missed.

 Kilauea Volcano Tour Details

 Tour departs daily at approximately 6:30 AM.
 (Pick up times depend on pick up locations).

 This tour is offered daily beginning on September 22nd.

 Includes: Lunch, snacks, water, beverages, binoculars, and rain jackets Hiking Level: Easy to Moderate

 Being the leader in small group tour adventures here on Hawai’i Island, you don’t want to miss your chance to explore the volcano with us.
 Our tours are designed to get you there and back in comfort.